ros-industrial/industrial_training/gh_pages/_source/session3/2-Coordinate-Transforms-using-TF.md

     tf2_ros::TransformListener listener_;
     ```

+ 1. Also add the line `#include <geometry_msgs/PoseStamped.h> as we will be using that datatype.

  1. The transform listener must be constructed using the buffer.
 Initialize it in the class constructor:

     ``` c++